gvwilson/thirdbit/src/fiction/santas/index.md

 The lean santa elbowed her burly companion's ribs to stop him from speaking.
 "As is our right," she said.
-"A cookie, a glass of milk, and the use of your chimney."
+"A cookie, a glass of milk, and the use of your wherever."

 "Heh.
 Heh.